John H. Plumb

-Sir John (Jack) Harold Plumb (20 August 1911 – 21 October 2001) was a British historian, known for his books on British 18th-century history.
+Sir John (Jack) Harold Plumb (20 August 1911 – 21 October 2001) was a British historian and Master of Christ's College, Cambridge, known for his books on British 18th-century history.

-Biography
+Background

-Plumb was born in Leicester on 20 August 1911.
+Plumb was born in Leicester on 20 August 1911, the third son of James Plumb.
 He was educated at Alderman Newton's School, Leicester, where he came under the influence of the history teacher H.E.
 Howard.
-He was next at University College, Leicester (BA Lond.
+He next read History at University College, Leicester (BA Lond.
 1933) and finally at Christ's College, Cambridge (PhD 1936).
 His doctoral thesis, on the social structure of the House of Commons at the time of William III, was supervised by G. M. Trevelyan, the only time that Trevelyan is believed to have taken on that role.
 In 1939, Plumb was elected to the Ehrman Fellowship, which was a research fellowship at King's College, Cambridge.

+Career

 During the Second World War, Plumb worked in the codebreaking department of the Foreign Office at Bletchley Park, Hut 8 and Hut 4, later Block B. He headed a section working on a German Navy hand cipher, Reservehandverfahren.

 In 1946, he became a Fellow and Tutor of Christ's College and a University Lecturer in History.
+He served as Steward from 1948 to 1950, Tutor from 1950 to 1959, and as Vice-Master from 1964 until 1968.

-In 1957, he was awarded the degree of Doctor of Letters for his work on 18th-century history, and in 1962, he was appointed Reader in Modern History at Cambridge University.
-He became Professor of Modern English History in the University in 1966.
+In 1962, he was appointed Reader in Modern English History, becoming Professor of Modern British History in the University in 1966, and was Chair of the History Faculty from 1966 to 1968.
+He retired as Professor in 1974.
 He served as Master of Christ's College from 1978 to 1982.

+He was invited to deliver lectures including the Ford Lectures at the University of Oxford in 1965–66, the Saposnekov Lectures at the City College of New York in 1968, the Guy Stanton Ford Lecture at the University of Minnesota in 1969, the Stenton Lecture at the University of Reading in 1972, and the George Rogers Clark Lecture of the Society of the Cincinnati in 1977.

-He had a visiting professorship at Columbia University in 1960.
-He was elected a Fellow of the British Academy in 1968 and knighted in 1982.
+He held a visiting professorship at Columbia University in 1960, and other appointments including Distinguished Visiting Professor at New York City University in 1971–72 and 1976, the Cecil and Ida Green Honors Chair at the Texas Christian University in 1974, and Lewin Visiting Professor at Washington University in St. Louis in 1977.